 My Pre-Workout Prep

-To lower or limit my post workout pain, I began preparing my body for the beating it is going to receive.
+To lower or limit my post-workout pain, I began preparing my body for the beating it is going to receive.
 I purposefully plan my workouts early in the day so that I won’t be tempted to physically exhaust myself prior.
 I never schedule appointments or errands on my scheduled workout days.
-I spend the hours prior listening to my body.
+I spend the hours prior to listening to my body.
 I pay close attention to areas that are hurting more than others.
 After identifying the most prominent pain sources I begin treating them.
 For example, if my knees are aching I will relax with my Oska Pulse on them for an hour before.
 This usually eliminates that pain and makes my workout possible.
 Sometimes I leave my Oska Pulse on one knee throughout my workout.
 If experiencing stiffness in my neck and shoulders I will use my TechCare TENS unit beforehand.
 I always prepare my muscles by rubbing my favorite CBD lotion on them.
-A drop or two of the Honey Colony’s CBD oil under my tongue helps with pain and tension as well.
+A drop or two of Triniti CBD under my tongue helps with pain and tension as well.
 If my body is feeling overly inflamed I will take 1 or 2mgs of an Indica Cheeba Chew.
 Light stretching also helps prepare my body.
 Every day is different, some days I need to do all of the above and some days only a small combination.
 While not necessarily convenient, the hours I spend prepping have reduced the amount of pain that I would have experienced had I not prepared at all.
 Prior to prepping, the lightest of workouts would knock me down for a week or two.
 So far prepping has limited my downtime to a day or two.

 My Post Workout Recovery